What's Your Raashee?: Release

 What's Your Raashee? was produced by Ronnie Screwvala at UTV Motion Pictures in collaboration with Ashutosh Gowariker Productions, with Gowariker's wife, Sunita, serving as the producer.
 The film had its world premiere at the 2009 Toronto International Film Festival on 19 September 2009, with more than 2,000 attendees at Roy Thomson Hall.
 The film was released on 25 September 2009.
 It had a good opening at the multiplexes but poor attendance elsewhere.
 Following criticism of the film's excessive length, in mid-week, three songs were cut from the film's theatrical prints to reduce the length of the film.
 However, the new length was still over three hours, and it was not confirmed if the length was reduced on all of the prints across India.
 During its run, it grossed ₹160 million at the box office and was considered as a financial failure.
 Two weeks after the theatrical release, What's Your Raashee? was released for pay-per-view viewing on various DTH platforms such as Tata Sky, Airtel Digital TV, and Dish TV.
 Distributed by UTV Home Entertainment, the film was released on DVD on 10 December 2009 across all regions, with no bonus content.
 VCD versions were released at the same time.
 Blu-ray versions were released in 2011.

+UTV Indiagames also released a mobile video game based on the film.